pythonarcade/arcade/doc/programming_guide/sound.rst

 We can create and control a very large number of separate playbacks.
-The specific upper limit is usually high enough to be irrelevant.
+Although there is a platform-dependent upper limit, it is high enough to be irrelevant for most games.

 Stopping a Specific Playback
 """"""""""""""""""""""""""""